 Is it that obvious?

 I suppose it is.
 As much as I have been writing specifically about myself in the past 18 months, I am not a narcissist.
 I was once worried about being one and was told that a) a narcissist would not worry about being a narcissist and b) “You hate yourself too much.”

 So that is good, I suppose.

 Officially, I just have “cluster C traits”, but I don’t think I have traits in all of them.
-I have some dependant traits, but I am definitely not needing to be taken care of, and I don’t freak out when I live alone, which is always.
+I have some dependent traits, but I am definitely not needing to be taken care of.
+I don’t freak out when I live alone, which is always.
 In fact, I freak out a little when I am not alone.
 I have no OCPD traits at all.

 I dropped my shrink like a bad habit before they could narrow down what box(es) I fit into.

 When I am introduced to someone, I can feel myself pull back inside and start looking for the exits.
 Even when I was a graduate student and software companies sent reps over to meet us, and I really wanted to find a good job, I would still feel that way and leave as soon as I could.
 Sometimes, faster than would be considered polite.
 It is not really panic.
 Sort of like the same polarity on two magnets near each other.
 Does that make sense?